zNaLa/docs/docs/Invite Troubleshooting.md

 Because Discord caches data into cookies, it retains old session information which Discord tries to use when inviting bots.
 By using an incognito/private browsing window, you force Discord to use a fresh session which should allow you to invite the bot without any issues!

 ## When adding Rythm, Discord asks me to verify my e-mail address.
+---
 ![Unverified Discord account](/img/docs/invite-troubleshooting/unverified.png)

 Discord requires you to verify your e-mail account to add bots into your servers.
 Head to the User Settings and verify your e-mail there.

 ## I can't invite Rythm on my mobile!
+---
 For any issue with inviting Rythm on mobile, see the [Mobile Troubleshooting](/mobile_troubleshooting) section.

 ## I am having other issues with adding Rythm that isn't listed above
+---
 You can:
 - Take a look at [Discord's Status page](https://discordstatus.com/) or our [#outages](https://discord.com/channels/231471142685245440/359311833653313546) channel on our [official Rythm Bot Discord server](https://rythmbot.co/support) to see if there are any issues going on.

-- If you don't find anything related to the issue, please choose option 6 in our [#help-desk](https://discord.com/channels/231471142685245440/359355279004925954) channel on the Rythm Bot Discord server to receive assistance from a member of our Support Team.
+- If you don't find anything related to the issue, please mention your issue in our [#help-desk](https://discord.com/channels/231471142685245440/359355279004925954) channel on the Rythm Bot Discord server to receive assistance from a member of our Support Team.

 [Click here to join the official Rythm Bot Discord server](https://rythmbot.co/support)